multimediaeval/multimediaeval.github.io/_editions/2021/tasks/music.md

 <!-- # if there are people helping with the task, but are not bearing the main responsibility for the task, they are auxiliaries.
 Please delete this heading if you have no auxiliaries-->

 #### Task Schedule
-* 13 July: Data release <!-- # Replace XX with your date.
+* May-July: Data releases <!-- # Replace XX with your date.
 Latest possible is 31 July-->
-* 6 November: Runs due <!-- # Replace XX with your date.
+* Mid November: Runs due <!-- # Replace XX with your date.
 Latest possible is 31 October-->
-* 15 November: Results returned  <!-- Fixed.
+* Mid November: Results returned  <!-- Fixed.
 Please do not change-->
-* 30 November: Working notes paper  <!-- Fixed.
+* End November: Working notes paper due  <!-- Fixed.
 Please do not change-->
-* Early December: MediaEval 2020 Workshop <!-- Fixed.
+* Beginning December: MediaEval 2021 Workshop <!-- Fixed.
 Please do not change-->

 Workshop will be held online.
 Exact dates to be announced.